-Law360 reported this week that Donahoo & Associates filed a proposed class action lawsuit in California court on behalf of Plaintiff Jerome Fatulegaee.
+Law360 reported this week that Donahoo & Associates, PC filed a proposed class action lawsuit in California court on behalf of Plaintiff Jerome Fatulegaee.
 The plaintiff accuses Long Beach, Tidelands Oil Production Co., subcontractor Nabors Completion & Production Services Co. and other unspecified contractors and subcontractors of failing to pay workers at the proper prevailing wage rate.
 The work is associated with oil well relocation as part of the Gerald Desmond Bridge replacement project.

 If the court agrees, Fatulegaee will represent a class of all non-exempt oil field workers for Tidelands and any of its subcontractors over the past four years.
 These workers include drilling machine operators, derrickmen and fieldhands, among others.
 Fatulegaee estimates about 40 workers were employed at a time, with the potential class size enlarged by turnover.